department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/interest-rate-reduction-loan.md

 <div class="va-introtext">

 If you have an existing VA-backed home loan and you want to refinance to reduce your monthly mortgage payments—or make your payments more stable—an Interest Rate Reduction Refinance Loan (IRRRL) may be right for you.
 Refinancing lets you replace your current loan with a new one under different terms.
-Find out if you can get an IRRRL and how to apply.
+Find out if you're eligible—and how to apply.

 </div>